+C. Applicability

-- C. Applicability - 1.
-This ordinance shall be applicable to the following major developments: - a.
+- 1. This ordinance shall be applicable to the following major developments: - a.
 Non-residential major developments; and - b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21. - 2.
+This ordinance shall also be applicable to all major developments undertaken by the Borough of Union Beach. - 3.
+An application required by ordinance pursuant to C.1 above that has been submitted prior to May 18, 2024, shall be subject to the stormwater management requirements in effect on May 17, 2024. - 4.
+An application required by ordinance for approval pursuant to (b)1 above that has been submitted on or after March 2, 2021, but prior to May 18, 2024, shall be subject to the stormwater management requirements in effect on May 17, 2024. - 5.
+Notwithstanding any rule to the contrary, a major development for any public roadway or railroad project conducted by a public transportation entity that has determined a preferred alternative or reached an equivalent milestone before July 17, 2023, shall be subject to the stormwater management requirements in effect prior to July 17, 2023.

-This ordinance shall also be applicable to all major developments undertaken by the Borough of Union Beach. - D. Compatibility with Other Permit and Ordinance Requirements
+D. Compatibility with Other Permit and Ordinance Requirements